Available Student Jobs

 Looking for a student to help establish and develop global opportunities.

-Please email resume/CV and statement of purpose to:
+Please email resume/CV and statement of purpose to: Elizabeth Smith by clicking here.

 - IS Office assistant

 Noon – 1:00 pm, Monday - Friday; covering lunch hour in the office located in Hewes Library.
-Federal work study required. - Assistant Hardware Tech - picking up computers in office and labs, and other hardware to be brought back to our office.
+Federal work study required. - (Position Filled) Assistant Hardware Tech - picking up computers in office and labs, and other hardware to be brought back to our office.
 Maintain equipment inventory.
 Other light duties as necessary.

 Seeking a hard-working Media Manager to work 3-4 hours a week.
 Excellent writing, strong organizational abilities, social media skills, and plenty of energy and enthusiasm are a must.
 We prefer, but not require computer graphic design.
 This job aims to reach specific goals, not general office duties.